mnki598/AMR-Dynamic-Control-Global-Path-Planning-and-Trajectory-Tracking-Across-Three-Robot-Platforms/skid_steer/README.md

 Skid-steer robot implementation.

-This folder contains simplified and representative code samples.
+This folder contains the full code for trajectory tracking and point stabilisation of skid_steering robot.
-Full implementation available upon request.